 48330 Soil Behaviour6cp; 2hpw (lecture), 2hpw (tutorial) (7wks) and 3hpw (combined tutorial and laboratory) (4wks).
-Forms of attendance, mode of delivery and assessment requirements in this subject have changed to enable social distancing and reduce the risks of spreading COVID-19 in our community.
-Consequently, the Subject Outline information for this subject has changed.
-Details of the changes are published in an addendum to the Subject Outline which is available on UTSOnline/Canvas.
+Forms of attendance and mode of delivery in this subject have changed to enable social distancing and reduce the risks of spreading COVID-19 in our community.

 Requisite(s): 48331c Mechanics of Solids

 The lower case 'c' after the subject code indicates that the subject is a corequisite.
 See definitions for details.

 The objective of this subject is to give a broad-based introduction to the geosciences and a more rigorous introduction to soil as an engineering material.
 The subject concludes with a detailed study of the problems of soil settlement and soil shear strength.
 Geology practicals and soil laboratory sessions allow students to gain deeper insight into the soil behaviour through hands-on civil/geotechnical engineering interpretation and experience.
 In addition, the research project/case study and debate activity enable students to gain research skills.
 At successful completion of this subject, students communicate effectively with civil and geotechnical engineers as well as engineering geologists for real design and construction projects.
 In addition, students are able to Identify, interpret and analyse geotechnical data obtained from the field or laboratory for infrastructure and building design and construction projects, contributing to the subject and course graduate attributes.